coingate/woocommerce-plugin/readme.txt

 == Description ==

-= CoinGate Cryptocurrency Payment Gateway for WooCommerce =
+== CoinGate Cryptocurrency Payment Gateway for WooCommerce ==

+Start accepting Bitcoin and other cryptocurrencies in no time!
+Our official WooCommerce module connects your store to our **fully automated cryptocurrency processing platform and invoice system**, giving you access to the rapidly emerging blockchain market.

-Using our **fully automated cryptocurrency processing platform and invoice system**, online businesses can **accept Bitcoin, Litecoin, Ethereum** as well as other digital currencies (Altcoins) hassle-free.
-Payments received from customers can be instantly converted to Fiat, and you can receive **payouts in Euros and U.S. Dollars** directly to your bank account or PayPal.
+With CoinGate, online businesses can **accept Bitcoin, Litecoin, Ethereum** as well as 50+ other digital currencies (Altcoins) hassle-free.
+Payments received from customers can be instantly converted to Fiat, and you can receive **payouts in Euros and U.S. Dollars** directly to your bank account.
 Alternatively, store owners can choose to receive **payouts in Bitcoin - no verification** procedures necessary.

 == Start Accepting Bitcoin in Minutes! ==

 The extension allows stores that use Wordpress WooCommerce shopping cart system to accept Bitcoin payments as well as Altcoins via the CoinGate API.
-Integration and configuration of our WooCommerce module is very straightforward, and the payment gateway is fully automated - you will receive automatic payment confirmations and order status updates.
+Integration and configuration of our WooCommerce module is super simple, while the solution you get is fully automated - you will receive automatic payment confirmations and order status updates.

 To find out more about the benefits of Cryptocurrencies for your business, as well as the solution offered by CoinGate, [*check our website*](https://coingate.com).

 = Features =

 * The gateway is fully automatic - set it and forget it.
 * Payment amount is calculated using real-time exchange rates.
-* Your customers can select to pay with Bitcoin and 50+ other cryptocurrencies at checkout, while your payouts are in a single currency of your choice.
+* Simplicity for you, flexibility for your customers.
+On our invoices, a customer can choose to pay with Bitcoin, Litecoin, Ethereum and 50+ other cryptocurrencies at checkout, while your payouts are in a single currency of your choice (BTC or EUR).
 * [Sandbox environment](https://sandbox.coingate.com) for testing with Tesnet Bitcoin.
 * No setup or recurring fees.
 * No chargebacks - guaranteed!